andisfar/LaunchQtCreator/README.md

   happending when the extension is being used

 The extension now will prompt for a path to the QtCreator executable with a FileOpen dialog

+### 0.0.3

+- added command to 'open in' for QtCreator: *.pro, *.ui, *.qrc, CMakeLists.txt files only
+- added command to 'open in' for Qt Designer: *.ui files only
+- commands are available on the selected file in the explorer window context menu
+- commands are available on the open text editor window context menu
+- commands are available on the open text editor title context menu

 -----------------------------------------------------------------------------------------------------------